 As free parking is limited, consider alternative transport options to make your way to USC’s campus.

 No parking fees are charged for bicycles.
 Bicycles must park in a secure bicycle station, bicycle hub or bicycle rack.
-Bicycles are not to be secured to buildings, trees, outdoor furniture, etc. To do so may result in an infringement notice and fine.
+Bicycles are not to be secured to buildings, trees, outdoor furniture, etc.

 Refer to bicycle facilities for more information.